stt-datacore/website/static/crew/chakotay_wwii_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 14
-events: 4
+events: 8
 in_portal: true
 published: true
 ---

-Though deserving of more events, [_wishing for a thing does not make it so_](https://www.imdb.com/title/tt0708768/quotes/qt0337838).
-He offers nothing for your roster aside from the honorific of owning the lowest base of any 4* - 200 DIP.
-He took lessons from Judge Q and somehow turns a big proficiency total into some mediocre gauntlet pairs.
+Cap'n Miller has the honorific of owning the lowest base of any super rare - 200 DIP.
+And he took lessons from Judge Q on how to turn a big proficiency total into some mediocre gauntlet pairs.
+But Chakotay events are picking up (relatively) and this variant does have a trait smörgåsbord for future mega action, including having already hit on one.
+No promises that any of them trigger in the future, or that Chakotay doesn't retreat to his event slumber, but if you need a reason to roll the dice in a garbage behold, the handsome American GI may prove thaw-worthy.